← Back to Blog

 3. Works Anywhere, Any Time

-How to Set Up Offline AI Writing With Ollama and NovelMage
+How to Set Up an Offline AI Writing Assistant With Ollama

 Here's a practical walkthrough.
-This takes about 20 minutes the first time.
+It takes about twenty minutes the first time, most of which is the model download.

 Step 1: Install Ollama

 Ollama is a free, open-source tool that lets you download and run AI models locally.
 Visit ollama.com and download the version for your operating system (Mac, Windows, or Linux).
-Installation is straightforward.
-It runs as a background service.
+Installation is straightforward, and it runs quietly as a background service.

 Step 2: Download a Writing-Optimised Model

-Once Ollama is installed, open your terminal and run a command like:
+Once Ollama is installed, open your terminal and run:

 ollama pull mistral